dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_providers.md

 Providers may use different formats for the keys. `dlt` will translate the standard format where sections and key names are separated by "." into the provider-specific formats.

-1. For `toml`, names are case-sensitive and sections are separated with ".".
+1. For TOML, names are case-sensitive and sections are separated with ".".
 1. For Environment Variables, all names are capitalized and sections are separated with double underscore "__".